The official blog of the Lung Institute.

 In his prime, the Marlboro Man encapsulated the allure of smoking across all ages and genders.
 From his rugged stance and solemn demeanor, the figure inspired generations of youth to pick up a cigarette, and unfortunately many are paying for it today.

 COPD is the third leading cause of death in the United States, with more than 11 million people being diagnosed and millions more may have it and not know it.
 Those people who dealing with the disease have faced gradual decline with few options.
-However, as clinics such as the Lung Institute (lunginstitute.com) have developed a beneficial alternative in stem cell therapy, hope may be here.
+However, as clinics such as the Lung Institute (lunginstitute.com) have developed a beneficial alternative in cellular therapy, hope may be here.

 Since opening their first clinic in 2013, the Lung Institute has treated more than 3,000 people with lung disease nationwide.
 In a recent study conducted by the Lung Institute, 83 percent of patients reported an improvement in quality of life.